When is Vspry launching?

 The health savings become an asset of your estate.
-Once Vspry is provided the following documents, the balance of your Health Savings Account and the value of any Voints accumulated, will be transferred as directed by the authorised person(s) administering your estate to a bank account belonging to the estate.
+Once Vspry is provided the following documents, the balance of your Health Savings Account, will be transferred as directed by the authorised person(s) administering your estate to a bank account belonging to the estate.

 Proof of Death, and

 Notification, Direction and Indemnity Letter, and

 Identification documents for the authorised person(s) administering your estate.